grebnafets/cset/README.md

 Defines two thread local variables, "bad" and "cntxt".
 "cntxt" simply tells what state the program is in now and bad lets us know if it is bad or not.

+### safefork

+An attempt to make fork easier via semaphores.